Microsoft/azure-docs.pt-pt/articles/sql-data-warehouse/analyze-your-workload.md

 ;
 ```

-A seguinte consulta mostra qual é atribuída a cada usuário para a função.
+A consulta a seguir mostra a qual função cada usuário está atribuído.

 ```sql
 SELECT  r.name AS role_principal_name